AaronGWang/WorkoutCreatorPlus/README.md

 An core split will always have the order `[abs, obliques, abs, lower back & balance]`.
 There is no option to shuffle a core split, and is not needed in the first place.

+The intensity of a core split will alternate between each exercise.

 ## main.py Info
 The main.py script is meant to be ran in the command line.